Find the right supplier

 - Ask around in your network: professional acquaintances, friends and relatives may have experiences with the company you’re looking at;

-- Check the KVK Commercial Register to find out how long the company has been in business, and how well it is doing;
+- Check the KVK Business Register to find out how long the company has been in business, and how well it is doing;

 - Go to trade shows where several suppliers of the service you are looking for are present; speak to the salespeople, attend presentations, and don’t be afraid to ask exactly what you need to know;

 - Use search engines to find out as much as you can about the company and the product you’re considering, to find out if it suits your needs;

-- Don’t just ask one company for an offer, ask several.
+- Ask several companies for an offer.
 Compare the offers, list the main pluses and minuses of every supplier, and ask any questions you have.

 Digitise your business processes

 Digitising your business processes can be a step forward in your business management, but only if you have got your business processes in order.
 Especially if you want to buy an ERP system, your departments will have to be ready for changes.
 ERP, or Enterprise Resource Planning software, incorporates several of your business processes, for instance your warehouse, purchase and sales.
 Before you decide to start using ERP software, you should think carefully about how it affects your operations.
 What does the new method of working mean for the several departments on which it will be used?
 Which departments, that were ‘independent’ up till now, will have to collaborate (more) closely?
 Do not underestimate this – be sure to have a plan that involves testing and training for your employees.

 Trends in digital transformation

 There are several trends in the digitalisation process, such as cybersecurity and smart industry.
 It helps to know what these terms mean, and how they might relate to your business process.